 I’ve seen many flavors of board dysfunction, and some prevalent ones are worth listing.
 (I may do so in a later article.)
 When I think of board optimization, however, I’m usually not thinking of horror stories, but of the everyday, unavoidable ways that all human groups get bogged down.
 I agree with Kleiner that there’s always a Core Group, invisibly pulling the organization away from what it says and ostensibly intends.
 Why is this so?

 The short answer: human nature.
 In his wonderful and occasionally heady book The Ecology of Attention, Yves Citton writes that “we never have the means to pay enough attention” and so we end up paying attention to what preoccupies others.
+We pay attention to what others in the group pay attention to, reacting to and in the context of other people’s priorities, in an endless feedback loop.
 Attention, in other words, is “an essentially collective phenomenon: ‘I’ am only attentive to what we pay attention to collectively.”

 In a similar, if geekier, vein he writes: